antimof/UxPlay/README.md

     the [UxPlay Wiki](https://github.com/FDH2/UxPlay/wiki).
 Patches for
     GStreamer-1.18.5 (used in Ubuntu 21.10 for RPi) and GStreamer-1.20.1 (used in Manjaro for RPi) are also available.
-    On a non-"Desktop" system without X11 that uses framebuffer video (such as RPi OS Bullseye "Lite") use option `uxplay  -rpifb` with the patched GStreamer.
+    On a non-"Desktop" system without X11 that uses framebuffer video (such as RPi OS Bullseye "Lite") use option `uxplay  -rpi` with the patched GStreamer.
     On "Desktop" operating systems, use the options `uxplay -rpigl` (for openGL video), or ``uxplay -rpiwl`` (for Wayland video).